edgedb/easy-edgedb/README.md

 }
 ```

 The [`index on (.excerpt)`](https://www.edgedb.com/docs/datamodel/indexes#indexes) part is new, and means to create an index to make future queries faster.
+Lookups are faster with `index on` because now the database doesn't need to scan the whole set of objects in sequence to find objects that match.

 We could do this for certain other types too - it might be good for types like `Place` and `Person`.

 Note: `index` is good in limited quantities, but you don't want to index everything.
 Here is why: